 Shoes bring their own set of issues.
-In general, seniors at a high risk of falls should avoid loose fitting shoes and shoes with slippery soles.
+In general, seniors at a high risk of falls should avoid loose-fitting shoes and shoes with slippery soles.
 If you have foot problems, shoes that fail to address them may cause trouble as well.
 For example, normal shoes can increase the pain and discomfort of those with fallen arches, and this pain may increase the risk of a fall.

-In general, people who are at a high risk of falling should avoid shoes with soles that are too slick, high heels, flip flops and stockings.
+In general, people who are at a high risk of falling should avoid shoes with soles that are too slick, high heels, flip-flops, and stockings.

-Physical and Emotional Well Being
+Physical and Emotional Well-being

 With these risks in mind, you should begin putting together a strategy for avoiding falls.
 Here, the first line of defense is taking stock of—and taking steps to improve—your or your loved one’s physical and emotional state.
 Here are some of the most important physical and psychological issues you should consider.

 Once again, many falls have nothing to do with a person’s underlying medical condition.
 That said, however, your physical well-being is essential to an independent life, and physical fitness is the key to preventing falls.
 This includes a holistic program that includes nutrition, regimented exercise, and a general openness to physical activity throughout the day.
-You should also have your physical well-being checked far more often than younger adults, and you should get into the habit of listening to your body and consulting with your doctor about any unexpected symptom.
+You should also have your physical well-being checked far more often than younger adults, and you should get into the habit of listening to your body and consulting with your doctor about any unexpected symptoms.